 - How are people graded in your club?

 In judo we grade under the BJA in judo, following the BJA grading syllabus .
 Similarly, in wrestling, we follow the recently introduced BWA award system.
-Grading depends on actual progress and students are individually assessed by our instructors, Glenn and Eric.
+And in BJJ we follow the traditional grading systems (endorsed by UKBJJA).
+Grading depends on actual progress and students are individually assessed by our instructors.

 - Are the mats cleaned regularly?